-A recommended approach for all curves is to use a middle-middle-middle strategy (keeps a safety margin on both sides) along with good judgment to adjust to conditions as needed.
+A recommended approach for all curves is to use a middle-middle-middle strategy along with good judgment to adjust to conditions as needed.
 Remember Search-Setup-Smooth.

 LIMITED-SPACE MANEUVERS

 Maneuvering in a limited space can be challenging.
 Making a tight, sharp turn or U-turn is an important skill to master.
 It helps you in parking lots, when turning around on the street, and in making a tight turn from a stop.